MapsPeople/docs/android/index.md

 layout: page
 ---

-## Minimum source code
+## Basic Example

 You will find in the [link](https://github.com/namine92/mapsIndoorAndroidTut) an up and running project that contains the minimum code to start a MapsIndoors project.

-You can also follow the steps below to start your app from scratch or to enhance the minimum source code, more advanced feature will be explained in the [part 2](/android/guidepart2) of this tutorial with a demo app that gives a showcase of the mapsIndoors in a complete app that you can test also.
+You can also follow the steps below to start your app from scratch or to enhance the Basic Example, more advanced feature will be explained in the [part 2](/android/guidepart2) of this tutorial with a demo app that gives a showcase of the mapsIndoors in a complete app that you can test also.

 ## Setup MapsIndoors dependencies

 Add the MapsIndoors SDK as a dependency to your project.